 Distribute cards/sticky notes.
 Students work in pairs or trios playing the game and trying to get as much money as they can.
-When groups feel like they are satisfied with their approach, they can discuss their strategies and solutions with another group.
+When groups feel like they are satisfied with their approach, they can discuss their strategies and solution s with another group.
 Do they agree?
 What is the same/different about their solutions?
-How are they building on the strategies from Tax Collector Part 1?
+How are they building on the strategies they with Tax Collector Part 1?